 Ryujin 65mn Spring Steel Differentially Hardened "Kengo" KatanaBe the first one to write a review

 65mn Spring steel, differentially hardened to produce a complex REAL hamon temper line.
 Slightly longer than usual (11.5") handle for extra leverage, extra sori for easier cutting and decked out with Ryuin's best components.
-Limited stock available.
+Limited stock available - now on final closeout sale and exclusive to the SBG members section.

 65MN Spring Steel is not in itself all that expensive.
 It is an excellent relatively inexpensive and common steel, with the MN standing for Manganese - which aids grain structure, and contributes to hardenability, strength & wear resistance.
 Improves the steel (e.g., deoxidizes) during the steel's manufacturing (hot working and rolling).
 And for some reason, when given a propriety hand clay treatment by Ryujin, the blade turns out with a very active and prominent natural hamon!